 For me, a very community-oriented dentist, dentistry is inseparable from social service.
 For years, I have labored with various organizations and initiatives to help improve knowledge and awareness about oral health and hygiene.
 I have attended and often helped to organize many community oral-health events both before and after graduating from dental school: in malls, schools, and hospitals.
 I feel strongly that our profession has an essential duty to serve the community.

 I believe that one of the most important duties we have is improving the community.
-I have always thought that the smile is one of the most important aspects of personhood.
+I have always thought that a smile is one of the essential aspects of personhood.
 Beauty, confidence, and health are all central aspects of treatment outcomes for me.
-I was thrilled to begin treating patients in my 4th year and quickly focused on operative and the esthetic aspects of dentistry.
+I was thrilled to begin treating patients in my 4th year and quickly focused on dentistry's operative and esthetic aspects.
 Nothing brings me as much joy as treating many patients and seeing the results in the happiness written on their faces.
 I genuinely love what I do.

 During my internship, I spent four months in restorative clinics in different hospitals in Jeddah.
 I worked with consultants and assisted with restorations, absorbing as much knowledge as possible.
 I attended many lectures and workshops during this period, especially concerning composites and veneers.
 Entirely dedicated to lifelong learning, I plan to always study towards further career advancement in my field with a central focus on operative dentistry.

 As a Teaching Assistant in Operative Dentistry at King AbdulAzizAbdulaziz University, I have learned many things that will enable me to hit the ground running in your program and excel.
 After several more years of advanced training, my long-term goal is to give my all to the academic world of dentistry and make my mark as a creative teacher of Operative Dentistry, passing on the torch to new generations of Saudi students of oral surgery.
-My particular interest in public health dentistry will enable me to progressively contribute to the cause of dental care and dental surgery in my country for those who can least afford to pay for it, the underserved.
+My interest in public health dentistry will enable me to progressively contribute to the cause of dental care and dental surgery in my country for the underserved who can least afford to pay for it.

 I thank you for considering my application for advanced training in Operative Dentistry.